jwass/par_bbox/README.md

 For example, to compute the bounding box of a FeatureCollection, we combine the bounding boxes of the two halves of its Features array.
 The bounding box of each Feature geometry is similarly split.
+Different geometry types have different levels of nesting.
 For example, a MultiLineString will be split until we have a single LineString.
 That LineString will then be broken down until we compute the bounding box of just a single Position ([longitude, latitude]).
 The bounding boxes are then combined up the call